ronny3050/internet-monitor/README.md

 ![StrengthFullscreen Visualization](https://github.com/ronny3050/internet-monitor/blob/master/.previews/preview_strength_fullscreen.png)

+**This is a fork of ronny3050's module with some modifications to get it working again.**

 ## Installing the module

-To install the module, just clone this repository to your __modules__ folder: `git clone https://github.com/ronny3050/internet-monitor.git internet-monitor`.
+To install the module, just clone this repository to your __modules__ folder: `git clone https://github.com/BrianHepler/internet-monitor.git internet-monitor`.
 Then run `cd internet-monitor` and `npm install` which will install the dependencies.

 ## Using the module